FREE SHIPPING on orders of $85 or more

 Dalriadan families proliferated in North America.
 Their descendants still populate many communities in the eastern parts of both the United States and Canada.
 Some settled in Canada as United Empire Loyalists, in the wake of the American War of Independence.
 Families on both sides of the border have recovered much of their heritage in the 20th century through Clan societies and highland games.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name MacDonald or a variant listed above:

-MacDonald Settlers in the United States in the 18th Century
+MacDonald Settlers in United States in the 18th Century

-MacDonald Settlers in the United States in the 19th Century
+MacDonald Settlers in United States in the 19th Century

-MacDonald Settlers in the United States in the 20th Century
+MacDonald Settlers in United States in the 20th Century

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.